 They were still going strong in June 1966 when they played the Venetian Restaurant & Cocktail Lounge in Uniontown, Pennsylvania.

 In 1967, they were contacted by the U.S. Army, which felt that the USO wasn't sending enough black entertainers to Vietnam; the army hired the Dozier Boys to tour that war-ravaged country.

 However, neither Bobby Blevins nor Frank Bell wanted to go to Vietnam.
 Bobby said to Cornell, "I'll see you guys when you get back!"
 They were replaced, respectively, by Clifford Scott (tenor sax, trumpet, and piano), and Jerry Hubbard (guitar and tenor vocals).

-While in Vietnam, the Moving Times learned that the Vietnamese government objected to all the Filipino entertainers who performed there and then took their pay out of the country.
-Thus, the Moving Times were also hired by the government to teach young Vietnamese to be entertainers.
+While in Vietnam, the Dozier Boys learned that the Vietnamese government objected to all the Filipino entertainers who performed there and then took their pay out of the country.
+Thus, they were also hired by the government to teach young Vietnamese to be entertainers.
 They lived in Da Nang at the time.